mkoendjbiharie/soundex/README.md

 # Soundex algorithm in C++ for brazilian portuguese
 Soundex algorithm in C++ for brazilian portuguese.

-Use the getSoundexBR(string value) function to obtain the soundex value for a portuguese word (parameter value).
+Use the getSoundexBR(string value) function to obtain the soundex value for a portuguese word.

 Returns the soundex value of the portuguese word.